fe-data/fe-docs/docs/advanced/webhooks-downloads.rst

 **Triggered by**

 #.
 Link in user email for downloading tickets
 #.
-Choose for :guilabel:`Download tickets` in the contextmenu of the orders-dashboard
+Choose for :guilabel:`Share -> PDF with tickets` in the popupmenu of the orders-dashboard

 **Example payload**